 - A professional guide who will accompany you throughout the tour to tell you about the main points of interest you will see during the tour, as well as the local customs of the country and its inhabitants.

 During all these activities a professional guide will accompany you on your one day excursion to the Great Hungarian Plains or Puszta Plains from the meeting point in the center of Budapest (you will be informed by email once you make your reservation).
 The total price of this experience is 65 euros.
-The best thing about this excursion is that it is an optimal way to have a closer contact with the traditions of Hungary and with the people who still maintain them today.
+The best thing about this tour is that it is an optimal way to have a closer contact with the traditions of Hungary and with the people who still maintain them today.

-What is included in this tour
+What is included

 - Equestrian acrobatics show.